ytaha093/Travel-Website/README.md

 # Travel-Website
-This is a website I created for a class project, its a travel website.
+This is a travel site I created for a class project, it uses a few APIs and a bunch of JS.